UniversalDependencies/UD_English-PUD/README.md

 performed (except for German) by professional translators.
 Then the data has been annotated morphologically and syntactically by Google according to Google universal annotation guidelines; finally, it has been converted by members of the UD community to UD v2 guidelines.
+Martin Popel automatically converted the data to UD v2 and Sebastian Schuster, Siva Reddy, and Christopher Manning manually corrected incorrect UPOS tags and syntactic annotations.
+Morphological features and lemmata were added automatically using Stanford CoreNLP.

 Additional languages have been provided (both translation and native UD v2 annotation) by other teams: Czech by Charles University, Finnish by University